-- CATS Level 2 (L2) Version 3-00 5 km Aerosol Profile products (L20 D-M7.2-V3-00 5kmPro, L20 N-M7.2-V3-110 00 5kmPro) are used in the current study for the entire period of CATS operation on the ISS during February 2015 - October 2017.
-CATS L2 profile data is provided with 5 km horizontal resolution along track, in 533 vertical levels at 60 m vertical resolution, and at a wavelength of 1064 nm (Pauly et al., 2019).
-Data at 532 nm is also provided by CATS but not recommended for use due to a laser-stabilization issue (Yorks et al., 2016).
-Thus, only 1064 nm products are used in the - 115 current study.
+CATS Level 2 (L2) Version 3-00 5 km Aerosol Profile products (L20\D-M7.2-V3-00\5kmPro, L20\N-M7.2-V3-00\5kmPro) are used in the current study for the entire period of CATS operation on the ISS during February 2015-October 2017.
+CATS L2 profile data are provided with 5 km horizontal resolution along track, on 533 vertical levels at 60 m vertical resolution, and at a wavelength of 1064 nm (Pauly et al., 2019).
+Data at 532 nm are also provided by CATS but not recommended for use due to a laser-stabilization issue (Yorks et al., 2016).
+Thus, only 1064 nm products are used in the current study.
 The accuracy of the extinction coefficient has improved from Version 2 to Version 3 CATS products, as a result of several improvements in the retrieval algorithms, especially during the daytime.
-For aerosol typing, CATS uses layer-integrated 1064 nm depolarization ratio, layer base altitudes and thickness, surface type, and GEOS modeled aerosol species to discriminate dust, smoke, polluted continental, marine, and upper stratosphere/lower troposphere aerosols.
+For aerosol typing, CATS uses a layer-integrated 1064 nm depolarization ratio, layer base altitudes and thickness, surface type, and GEOSmodeled aerosol species to discriminate dust; smoke; and polluted continental, marine, and upper stratosphere-lower troposphere aerosols.
 In particular, the depolarization ratio represents particle shape and is often used to separate dust from other aerosols.
-Larger - 120 depolarization ratio indicates higher likelihood of dust, because of its nonspherical shape (Vaughan et al., 2009).
-For example, CATS successfully captured a large plume of Saharan dust transporting across the Atlantic Ocean on June 17, 2015 (https://cats.gsfc.nasa.gov/data/segment detail/330280/).
-This plume was elevated to about 6 km above sea level off the African coast and mixed with marine aerosols over the tropical Atlantic Ocean (Supplemental Figure 1). - CATS data are quality-assured (OA), mainly following (Lee et al., 2019).
-OA thresholds include: 1) 125 Extinction QC Flag 1064 Fore FOV = 0, which indicates a non-opaque layer, 2) Feature Type Fore FOV = 3, which indicates pure aerosol, 3) -10 $\leq$ Feature Type Score FOV $\leq$ -2, which indicates aerosol by negative scores and higher confidence by higher absolute scores, and 4) Extinction Coefficient Uncertainty 1064 Fore FOV $\leq 10 \ km^{-1}$ .
+A larger depolarization ratio indicates a higher likelihood of dust, because of its nonspherical shape (Vaughan et al., 2009).
+For example, CATS successfully captured a large plume of Saharan dust being transported across the Atlantic Ocean on 17 June 2015 (https://cats.gsfc.nasa.gov/data/segment\detail/330280/).
+This plume was elevated to about 6 km above sea level off the African coast and mixed with marine aerosols over the tropical Atlantic Ocean (Fig. S1 in the Supplement).

+CATS data are quality-assured (QA), mainly following (Lee et al., 2019).
+QA thresholds include (1) Extinction\QC\Flag\1064\Fore\FOV = 0, which indicates a nonopaque layer; (2) Feature\Type\Fore\FOV = 3, which indicates pure aerosol; (3) $-10 \le$ Feature\Type\Score\FOV $\le$ -2, which indicates aerosol by negative scores and higher confidence by higher absolute scores; and (4) Extinction\Coefficient\Uncertainty\1064\Fore\FOV $\le 10 \text{ km}^{-1}$ .

 In the current study, both total AOD, as reported in the CATS standard product, and DAOD, as computed from vertical profiles of extinction coefficient and feature/aerosol type, are analyzed.
 AOD from CATS is compared with AERONET to assess the data quality during both daytime and nighttime.
-DAOD is defined here as the vertical integral of aerosol extinction 130 coefficient over "dust" (Aerosol Type = 3) or "dust mixture" (Aerosol Type = 4, which represents the mixture of dust with other aerosols, such as biomass burning and marine aerosols) pixels, thereby reflecting the total dust and dust mixture loading at each location.
+DAOD is defined here as the vertical integral of aerosol extinction coefficient over "dust" (aerosol type 3) or "dust mixture" (aerosol type 4, which represents the mixture of dust with other aerosols, such as biomass burning and marine aerosols) pixels, thereby reflecting the total dust and dust mixture loading at each location.
 Note that over regions where dust is less dominant, the total concentration of dust and dust mixture aerosols does not always reflect the abundance of dust particles.
-Therefore, the currently assessed DAOD represents an

-135 upper limit of the dust loading sampled by CATS.
+Therefore, the currently assessed DAOD represents an upper limit of the dust loading sampled by CATS.
 The spatial variations in DAOD are evaluated against MISR and CALIOP.
-In light of the larger uncertainty associated with a reported AOD of zero (Toth et al., 2018), any AOD or DAOD that equal to zero is ignored in the current analysis, following Campbell et al. (2012).
-This approach results in $\sim 1000$ of DAOD retrievals in any three-hour local time window at each $2^{\circ}x2^{\circ}$ grid cell over the dust source regions, such as North Africa, and fewer than 100 retrievals over remote oceans (Supplemental Figure 2).
+In light of the larger uncertainty associated with a reported AOD of 0 (Toth et al., 2018), any AOD or DAOD that equals 0 is ignored in the current analysis, following Campbell et al. (2012).
+This approach results in $\sim 1000$ DAOD retrievals in any 3 h local time window at each $2^{\circ} \times 2^{\circ}$ grid cell over the dust source regions, such as North Africa, and fewer than 100 retrievals over remote oceans (Fig. S2).

-1402.2 AERONET
+2.2 AERONET